Som-Energia/somenergia-tomatic/doc/setup.md

 - Create a new OAuth2 client id credential
 - In dbconfig:
     - Set `tomatic.jwt.secret_key` to whatever you want
-- Create a `config.fastapi` file with env vars:
-    - Set `GOOGLE_CLIENT_ID` to the client id of the created credential
+    - Set `tomatic.oauth.client_id` to the client id of the created credential
-    - Set `GOOGLE_CLIENT_SECRET` to the client secret of the created credential
+    - Set `tomatic.oauth.client_secret` to the client secret of the created credential

 ### Setting up Hangouts notification